Tech-JI/CourseReview/docs/config.md

 - Just for example.
 - `settings.py` should **NOT** be modified by non-developers.
-- The fields whose default values are `None` indicates the fields are required either in env or in `config.yaml`.
+- The fields whose default values are `None` are mandatory, either in env or in `config.yaml`.

 ```python path=website/settings.py
 # --- Default Configuration ---